aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/well-being-health-and-caregiving/a-blessing-for-the-sudden-relief-from-chronic-pain-by-rabbi-menachem-creditor.html.md

 <body>
 Title: A Blessing for the Sudden Relief from Chronic Pain, by Rabbi Menachem Creditor<br />
 Primary contributor: menachem.creditor<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=20997">http://opensiddur.org/?p=20997</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=20997">http://opensiddur.org/?p=20997</a>
 <p />
 <hr />